 The Yuma County Sheriff’s Office (YCSO) is releasing the following information pursuant to A.R.S.
 13-3825, the Community Notification on Sex Offenders Law.
 The offender in this publication is living within Yuma County.
 It is the responsibility of the Chief Law Enforcement Office having jurisdiction where the offender resides to make notification to the community.
 Notification must be made when certain sex offenders are released from the Arizona State Prison, accepted under an interstate compact or released from the county jail back into the community.
 Offenders are categorized into three levels: Level One (low risk to the community), Level Two (intermediate risk to the community), and Level Three (high risk to the community).

-The individual who appears on this notification, John Woolsey, Jr., 47, has been convicted of a sex offense that allows for community notification.
-John Woolsey has advised the YCSO that he is residing at 885 S. George Belle Avenue #15 in Yuma, Arizona.
-He is described as 5 feet, 7 inches tall, 230 pounds, with red hair and brown eyes.
+The individual who appears on this notification, Curtis Clayton, 36, has been convicted of a sex offense that allows for community notification.
+Curtis Clayton has advised the YCSO that he is residing at 12677 East Tanja Drive in Yuma, Arizona.
+He is described as 6 feet, 0 inches tall, 270 pounds, with brown hair and brown eyes.
 He is not wanted by the Yuma County Sheriff’s Office at this time.

 This notification is not intended to increase fear; rather, it is our belief that an informed community is a safer community.
 The YCSO has no legal authority to direct where a sex offender may or may not live.
 Unless court ordered restrictions exist, this offender is constitutionally free to live wherever he/she chooses.
 Citizen abuses of this information to threaten, intimidate, or harass sex offenders will not be tolerated.
 Sex Offenders have always lived in our communities; but because of Megan’s law, law enforcement is now able to share this information with you.